 First, let’s answer the question of “what is the CPA exam?”
+A CPA accounting degree is the best preparation.
 Sometimes referred to in the plural sense, the CPA exam consists of four, four-hour-long sections to test the knowledge of accounting professionals, allowing them to become certified public accountants.
 If you’re getting ready to become a CPA, you’re probably wondering what is on the CPA exam.
 The four sections are as follows:

 - Auditing and attestation (AUD) – This section of the CPA exam covers general principles, ethics, and general responsibilities of certified public accountants (15-25% of this section), assessing risk and developing a planned response (20-30% of this section), performing further procedures and obtaining evidence (30-40% of this section), and forming conclusions and reporting (15-25% of this section).

 - Business environment and concepts (BEC) – This section combines corporate governance (17-27% of this section), economic concepts and analysis (17-27% of this section), financial management (11-21% of this section), information technology (15-25% of this section), and operations management (15-25% of this section)

 - Financial accounting and reporting (FAR) – The FAR section of the CPA exam combines conceptual framework, standard-setting, and financial reporting (25-35% of this section), select financial statement accounts (30-40% of this section), select transactions (20-30% of this section), and state and local governments (5-15% of this section)

 - Regulation (REG) – The final section of the CPA exam, regulation, consists of ethics, professional responsibilities, and federal tax procedures (10-20% of this section), business law (10-20% of this section), federal taxation of property transactions (12-22% of this section), federal taxation of individuals (15-25% of this section), and federal taxation of entities (28-38% of this section).